ArunabhaCodes/CPBayes/README.md

 How to run estimate\_corln.
 ===========================

-The function estimate\_corln estimates the correlation matrix of the beta-hat vector for multiple overlapping case-control studies using the sample-overlap matrices which describe the number of cases or controls shared between studies/traits, and the number of subjects who are case for one study/trait but control for another study/trait.
+The function estimate\_corln estimates the correlation matrix of the beta-hat vector for multiple overlapping case-control studies using the sample-overlap count matrices which describe the number of cases or controls shared between studies/traits, and the number of subjects who are case for one study/trait but control for another study/trait.
 For a cohort study, the phenotypic correlation matrix should be a reasonable substitute of this correlation matrix.

 ``` r
 # Example data of sample-overlap matrices